-SECTION 4 - Standing committees shall be established and abolished upon recommendation by the Board of Trustees and approved by the House of Delegates to function under a Department.
+SECTION 4 - Standing committees shall be established and abolished upon recommendation by the Board of Trustees and approved by the membership to function under a Department.

-SECTION 5 - Standing committees shall be subject to a sunset review every five (5) years to justify their continued existence or be abolished.
+SECTION 5 - Standing committees shall be subject to a sunset review every three (3) years to justify their continued existence or be abolished.